voidAnik/movie-mate/README.md

 ## Features
 ### Core Functionality
 - **Trending Movies**: Displays a list of trending movies on the home screen with title, year of release, genre, and thumbnail.
+- **Upcoming Movies**: Shows a list of upcoming movies with similar details as the trending section, including title, year of release, genre, and thumbnail.
 - **Search Functionality**: Includes a search bar to find movies by title, showing results with movie titles, release years, and poster thumbnails.
-- **Movie Details**: Detailed view includes movie title, release year, genre, director, plot, full-size poster, and a YouTube trailer if available.
+- **Movie Details**: Detailed view includes movie title, release year, genre, director, plot, full-size poster, Screenshots and a YouTube trailer.
+Also you can share the link to others.
 - **Favorites**: Users can mark movies as favorites.
 The app stores favorites locally for offline access and provides a screen to manage them.
 - **Genre Preferences**: Users can select favorite genres and filter movies by these genres in the trending and upcoming sections.
 Genre preferences are stored locally.